NearNodeFlash/nnf-deploy/Readme.md

 ## Test Definitions

-Individual tests are listed in `/test/int_test.go`.
+Individual tests are listed in [/test/int_test.go](./test/int_test.go).
 Tests are written from the perspective of a workload manager and should operate only on DWS resources when possible.

+## Test Options

+[Test Options](./test/internal/options.go) allow the user extend test definitions with various options.
+Administrative controls, like creating NNF Storage Profiles or NNF Container profiles, configuring a global Lustre File System, or extracting Lustre parameters from a persistent Lustre instance, are some example test options.